Business

 Pitfalls to avoid

-• No communication: launch a program, put one sticker at the counter, no one knows.
+• No communication: a program launched with just a sticker at the counter doesn't take off.
 Push it on receipts, in welcome emails, on Instagram, verbally by servers.

-• No retention: a customer who hasn't come for 60 days should get an email "here's €5 for your return".
-30% come back.
+• No retention: a customer who hasn't come for 60 days can be woken up with an email "here's €5 for your return".

 • No data: if you don't measure sign-up rate, frequency by segment, cohort ROI — you're flying blind.